Classical Hollywood cinema: New Hollywood

-Style
+Hollywood's movement shaped many new directors of the 1970s, who built upon classical conventions, adding more personal and experimental approaches to filmmaking.
+Martin Scorsese is a notable director who used new editing and character types.

+Stylistic conventions

 The visual-narrative style of classical Hollywood cinema, as elaborated by David Bordwell, was heavily influenced by the ideas of the Renaissance and its resurgence of mankind as the focal point.
 It is distinguished at three general levels: devices, systems, and the relations of systems.

 Devices

 The devices most inherent to classical Hollywood cinema are those of continuity editing.
 This includes the 180-degree rule, one of the major visual-spatial elements of continuity editing.
 The 180-degree rule keeps with the "photographed play" style by creating an imaginary 180-degree axis between the viewer and the shot, allowing viewers to clearly orient themselves within the position and direction of action in a scene.
 According to the 30-degree rule, cuts in the angle that the scene is viewed from must be significant enough for the viewer to understand the purpose of a change in perspective.
 Cuts that do not adhere to the 30-degree rule, known as jump cuts, are disruptive to the illusion of temporal continuity between shots.
 The 180-degree and 30-degree rules are elementary guidelines in filmmaking that preceded the official start of the classical era by over a decade, as seen in the pioneering 1902 French film A Trip to the Moon.
 Cutting techniques in classical continuity editing serve to help establish or maintain continuity, as in the cross cut, which establishes the concurrence of action in different locations.
 Jump cuts are allowed in the form of the axial cut, which does not change the angle of shooting at all, but has the clear purpose of showing a perspective closer or farther from the subject, and therefore does not interfere with temporal continuity.